amauve/artisan-static/source/_posts/uncertain-futur.md

 In a bar, Paris.

 men in their late 20s displaying idiotic behavior, competing with each other.
-3 comes at their table and serves them beers.
+3 comes at their table and serves them another round of beers.
 4 asks 3 if she will go to the protest saturday, and if so, he wants to pick her up.

 3 doesn't know yet, she tells her collegue that she hates these guys